-Mount Kenya National Park is undeniably one of the leading landmarks that you shouldn’t miss to pay a visit while on guided or self drive safari in Kenya.
-This national park covers an area of about 715 square kilometers making it one of the biggest wilderness protected areas in Kenya.
+Mount Kenya National Park is undeniably one of the leading landmarks that you shouldn’t miss to pay a visit while on a guided or self-drive safari in Kenya.
+This national park covers an area of about 715 square kilometers making it one of the biggest wilderness-protected areas in Kenya.

 It lies within the bigger wilderness which stretches up to 2124 square kilometers.
-Within the frontiers there is spectacular variety of ecosystems which starts at the foothills and stretches to the peak at 5199 meters.
-At the foothills are semi arid plains which gradually transition to mountain forests, moorlands and glacier fields.
+Within the frontiers, there is a spectacular variety of ecosystems which starts at the foothills and stretches to the peak at 5199 meters.
+At the foothills are semi-arid plains that gradually transition to mountain forests, moorlands, and glacier fields.

-This extinct volcano is remarkably Kenya’s national icon and a UNESCO World Heritage Site and incredibly protected escape for forest and lowlands wildlife and the best spot for hikers.
-The floral diversity ranges from alpine, sub alpine vegetation, mountain and bamboo forest, tundra and grasses which extend up to the snow.
+This extinct volcano is remarkably Kenya’s national icon and a UNESCO World Heritage Site and an incredibly protected escape for forest and lowlands wildlife and the best spot for hikers.
+The floral diversity ranges from alpine, and subalpine vegetation, to mountain and bamboo forests, tundra, and grasses that extend up to the snow.

-Other wildlife species include elands, duikers as well as other antelope families, denizens like rock hyraxes.
-The key tourist activities for you to do while on safari in Mount Kenya National Park include camping, cave exploration, hiking and many more.
+Other wildlife species include elands, and duikers as well as other antelope families, and denizens like rock hyraxes.
+The key tourist activities for you to do while on safari in Mount Kenya National Park include camping, cave exploration, hiking, and many more.